hawkiq/livewire-hwkUI/README.md

 ```

-these are just few options from many to be set you can visit original plugin [Options page](https://getdatepicker.com/6/options/) and see what you can add.
+You can explore all available options on the  [Options page](https://getdatepicker.com/6/options/) and see what you can add.

-## override Options
+## ✏️ Override Options Per Component

-you can override Datetime picker just by pass an array to `:options`
+yOverride settings for individual instances using the `:options`  attribute:

 ```blade